cgruver/cgruver/_pages/home-lab/dev-tooling/pipelines-project-setup.md

    oc apply -f ${OKD_LAB_PATH}/okd-home-lab/pipelines/manifests/ -n app-demo
    ```

-   *A TL;DR description of the manifests can be found here*: [Tekton Pipelines - Overview of Lab Manifests](/home-lab/behind-the-scenes/tekton-overview/)

 1. Create an authentication secret so that the pipeline service account can access gitea with the credentials we created above:

    Place the credentials into environment variables.
 We're using the `read` shell command so that the username and password are not stored in the shell history.